Murchison Falls National Park

-Murchison Falls National Park (MFNP) is a national park in Uganda managed by the Ugandan Wildlife Authority.
+Murchison Falls National Park is a national park in Uganda managed by the Ugandan Wildlife Authority.
 Located in north-western Uganda, it spreads inland from the shores of Lake Albert around the Victoria Nile up to the Karuma Falls.

-Together with the adjacent 748 km2 Bugungu Wildlife Reserve and the 720 km2 Karuma Wildlife Reserve, the park forms the Murchison Falls Conservation Area (MFCA).
-As of 2022, the East African Crude Oil Pipeline being built includes the construction of 10 oil well pads, a feeder pipeline, and a refinery in and around the Murchison Falls national park.
+Together with the adjacent 748 km2 Bugungu Wildlife Reserve and the 720 km2 Karuma Wildlife Reserve, the park forms the Murchison Falls Conservation Area.